Photo aren’t just reserved for engagements and weddings.

 Don’t count on us counting down from three and saying “cheese”.
 We want to catch you in a moment, but for that to happen a moment needs to be created.

-We will walk you through some engagement exercises.
+We will walk you through some photo exercises.
 Some of them will make you feel silly and THAT’S OKAY!
 It is perfectly normal to feel like it’s a bit unnatural, but don’t let that keep you from giving yourself over to the moment.
-If you two can’t handle the moment and break out in laughter, well how cute would that be?
+At best, you’ll enjoy yourself.
+And at worst, you’ll laugh it off.

 Flow between points.
 If we set you up in a position your job isn’t to hold it as if we are painting you like one of our french girls.
 Move in and out of the position we are putting you in.
-Engage with your partner.
+Interact with the people with you.
 It’s hard to to say exactly what you should and shouldn’t do, but that’s kind of the point.
 Our job is not to direct you’re every move.
 We will give you are a starting point, but we are counting on you to take it from there.

 Pets & Props